eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 Experimentally/Empirically demonstrated in the execution of the
 	*Make* target *torture*.
 See: [link to sandbox/gnu-octave](../sandbox/gnu-octave).

+###	Handling Input Arguments/Parameters

+The variable *nargin* stores the number of input arguments that are
+	used in the function call.
+	That is, when a function is called, *nargin* determines the number of input arguments in the function call.

 ### Concepts Experimentally/Empirically Demonstrated, But Unrecorded

 Concepts that are experimentally/empirically demonstrated, but not